Top 5 Ways to Avoid Excessive DOM size in WordPress

 Elementor recently added support for Flexbox Containers, which makes pages leaner than using columns for elements.
 Head over to Elementor Flexbox playground to learn and test more about this feature.

-Use fewer page elements with a lightweight theme or block plugin
+Switch for a lightweight theme or plugin

-Use WordPress blocks and full site editing themes to build using fewer classes(elements).
-WordPress FSE(Full site editing) themes and new block plugins offer a performant yet intuitive experience for building a website.
+Use Wordpress blocks and full site editing themes to build using fewer classes(elements).
+Wordpress FSE(Full site editing) themes and new block plugins offer a performant yet intuitive experience for building a website.

 FSE themes have almost all the functionalities of page-builders, are easier to use, and are more flexible when it comes to building websites, and even just landing pages.